sampsyo/cs6120/content/syllabus.md

 The deadline for both is Friday, September 6.

 **Introductions.**
-Post an introductory message on Slack.
+Post an introductory message on Zulip.
 Give the name you like people to refer to you with and mention one thing you’re interested in learning about in CS 6120.
 This suggestion can be as general as an entire topic or as specific as a particular paper.